BrunoCaseiro/brunocaseiro.github.io/_posts/2024-08-17-A-year-in-review.md

 Anyway, teams often reached out to our Slack channel or just pinged whoever they felt like in the security testing team asking who they should contact about X or Y. Or they'd contact the person providing support from the previous sprint, not realizing it had been rotated.
 There's room for improvement on our side here.

 I automated a Slack message through the Jira bot to announce when the support person changes.
 Each sprint the channel gets an alert like "Bruno Caseiro is available to provide support".
-Pretty simple at first sight, but it cut one extra step to any team trying to get in touch with us.
+Pretty simple at first sight, but it cut out one extra step to any team trying to get in touch with us.

 <p align="center"> <img src="https://imgs.xkcd.com/comics/the_general_problem.png"> </p>